-The Company encourages all of its directors to attend annual meetings of the Company's stockholders.
-Four directors attended the Company's 2008 annual meeting of stockholders.
+The Company has no specific policy regarding director attendance at its annual meetings of stockholders.
+The Company encourages all of its directors to attend annual meetings of the Company's stockholders and one director attended the Company's 2011 annual meeting of stockholders.